davidk/Dockerfiles/README.md

 # Dockerfiles

-A collection of Dockerfiles for building various projects.
+A collection of Dockerfiles for building various projects (usually my own shaved yaks).
 These are manually tested at release, but things might change between then and when they're pulled down for use.
-So definitely file pull requests if that happens!
+So definitely file pull requests if that happens.

 ### Structure